katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 **Optional** - To Update Dependencies

-If you add new R packages to a new notebook, run:
+If you add new R packages to a new notebook, run in the R console with the R project opened and the environment restored:

 ```r
 renv::snapshot()